intechstudio/package-image-stream/README.md

-# Spotify Package
+# Image Streaming Package

-This package is for controlling Spotify through their Web API with Grid modules.
+This package is for streaming in a static image to a VSN module.